 Teaching methods and activities when the student attends a class Competences session Regular teaching sessions where the teacher will define and explain the technical terms and analysis, giving examples and pointing at the issues Cognitive skills that arise debate in the reality of the financial markets.
 The student Interpersonal skills should listen attentively, trying to understand the rational and ideas Attitude skills being explained.
 He is expected to take notes of the main contents to complement class material.
 Classroom discussion is encouraged, and students can interrupt the professor asking questions or requesting further clarification.
 Preparation prior to the class is essential to take the most of the teaching session.

 In addition to this, there are classes with a more active involvement from students.
 They will carry out activities and problems, supervised by the teacher, trying to apply in practice the theoretical content explained in class.
 During these workshops, problems are solved, case studies are discussed and news or reading material related to the topic are debated.
 Sometimes the work will be done individually, and sometimes the students will work as a team.

 A few sessions may be spent in talks or presentations from guests who are professionals from different areas related to Financial Markets.

-Teaching methods and activities outside the classroom sessions Competences Teaching methods and activities outside the classroom sessions Besides taking part in class work and supervised workshops, the student Competences Systemic skills - Besides taking part in class work and supervised workshops, the student Systemic skills Besides taking part in class work and supervised workshops, the student needs to spend time revising individually the course material.
-Outside Systemic skills Practical and procedure
+Teaching methods and activities outside the classroom sessions Competences Besides taking part in class work and supervised workshops, the student Systemic skills needs to spend time revising individually the course material.
+Outside Practical and procedure of the classroom, the student must read the materials assigned by the skills teachers, he also must work and solve problems and questions and look Instrumental skills for additional information when needed.